Proof of a conjecture on the algebraic connectivity of a graph and its complement: Main results

-Next, we give a lower bound for $\bar{\lambda}$.
-Note that $\bar{G}$ contains the edges of the graph illustrated in Figure \ref{fig:Gbar}.
-Also, according to the definition of $l$, each vertex of $S_1$ and of $S_2$, respectively are adjacent to at most $l$ vertices of $A$ and $B$.
-Now, we define the subgraphs $H_1, H_2$ and $H_3$ of $\bar{G}$ as follows:
+Next, we give a lower bound for $\bar{\mu}$.
+Note that $\bar{G}$ contains the edges of the graph illustrated in Figure \ref{fig:Gbar}, {which hereafter is called $G_2$}.
+Also, according to the definition of $l$, {each vertex of $S_1$ are adjacent to at most $l$ vertices of $A$ in $G$ and each vertex of $S_2$ are adjacent to at most $l$ vertices of $B$ { in $G$}.}